MrTimonM/Horizon/ARCHITECTURE.md

 ## System Overview

-DeVPN is a decentralized VPN network that combines blockchain technology (Ethereum) with WireGuard VPN protocol to create a trustless marketplace for bandwidth sharing.
+DeVPN is a decentralized VPN network that combines blockchain technology (Ethereum) with OpenVPN VPN protocol to create a trustless marketplace for bandwidth sharing.

 ## High-Level Architecture